-This phrase shall refer to any use of Mines laboratories, equipment, computers, personnel, or library facilities that is more than incidental, or any use thereof that is essential to the creation of Intellectual Property.
+This term refers to any use of Mines facilities, laboratories, equipment, computers, personnel, or library facilities that is more than incidental, or any use thereof that is essential to the creation of Intellectual Property.
+This term does not include routine use of university office space, personal office equipment, university entrepreneurial spaces (including incubator or maker spaces) or the means of network access to such resources.

-E. Mines Research
+D. Mines Research

-This phrase shall refer to any research conducted by a Mines employee in fulfillment of his or her employment agreement with Mines and/or research using Mines Facilities, Equipment or Resources.
+This term refers to any research conducted by a Mines employee in fulfillment of their employment duties and research activities funded by Mines and/or research using Mines Facilities Resources.

-10.1.4 Statement of Ownership Principle
+10.1.3 Statement of Ownership Principle